tikalk/as-gps-firehose/README.md

 ./gradlew clean build -x test

 This will create self contained zip, that you can unzip on host container.
-The output zip is located at as-gps-firehose/build/distributions/as-gps-firehose-1.0.0.zip
+The output zip can be downloaded from this site: http://research.microsoft.com/apps/pubs/?id=152883

+We are using the 01.zip, loacted at : http://research.microsoft.com/pubs/152883/01.zip

 ## How to run
 -----------